Ramensky family hoax

-Later Ramensky updated his myth and expanded the claimed lifespan of the dynasty as early as to the fifteenth century.
-The legend came to include dozens of historical figures, writers, and revolutionaries, as well as many key episodes of Soviet propaganda.
-Some other forgeries fabricated by Ramensky were donated by him to different museums without much vocal doubt with regard to their authenticity.
+Later Ramensky expanded the claimed lifespan of the dynasty as early as the fifteenth century.
+The Ramenskys became virtually omnipresent in Russian history: the snowballed legend came to include dozens of historical figures, writers, artists, and revolutionaries, presented as their friends and tailored to align with the key topics of Soviet propaganda.
+Ramensky carefully curated his public identity, exploiting Soviet ideological pathos, personal suffering and patriotic service to gain trust and emotional investment from others—especially journalists from central and regional press outlets.

 The Ramensky hoax went international as well.
 In 1968, an article about "The House of Ramenskys" authored by the well-known Soviet pedagogue Simon Soloveychik was published in the English-language Soviet Life magazine.
 The forger had also invented numerous Bulgarian connections of the dynasty, claiming his surname to be of Bulgarian origin.
-After meeting Bulgarian journalists who supported his fabrications, Ramensky exchanged gifts with the Bulgarian leader Todor Zhivkov.
+After meeting Bulgarian journalists who promoted his confabulations, Ramensky exchanged gifts with the Bulgarian leader Todor Zhivkov.

 Shortly after Ramensky's death, the most extensive and ambitious version of the hoax was published in the Novy Mir magazine.
-It contained so many anachronisms and absurd claims that it was quickly debunked by experts in 1986.
+It contained so many red-flag anachronisms and absurd claims that it essentially backfired and was quickly debunked by experts in 1986.
 Nevertheless Ramensky's forgeries are still on display in the museum of Alexander Pushkin in Moscow, and are often quoted in regional media.
 A statue of the mythical ancestor was unveiled in 1986 in front of a school in Tver Oblast, and in 2000s the story made its way into the local heraldry.